- Coinbase Secures Registration With Bank of Spain – Details - September 23, 2023

 A Bitcoin Shakeout Expected

-Ryan Scott, the co-founder of Blackroots – a crypto-focused investment consulting firm, warned Betfair Traders about an “insane shakeout wick” even as bitcoin rallies north in the coming sessions.
+Ryan Scott, the co-founder of Blackroots – a crypto-focused investment consulting firm, warned traders about an “insane shakeout wick” even as bitcoin rallies north in the coming sessions.

-The market analyst asserted that Betfair Traders have become “hyper-bullish” on a small upside move.
+The market analyst asserted that traders have become “hyper-bullish” on a small upside move.
 But in reality, Bitcoin still trades inside a lockdown range of $8,800-$10,500.
 The cryptocurrency has repeatedly failed to breach the upper threshold due to a high selling bias near it.

 A large wick amid booming upside attempts represents the price fluctuating away from its day’s opening and closing rates.
 On March 13, 2020, for instance, the BTC/USD exchange rate formed a long wick reaching as low as $3,858.
 But the closing price on the same day was 46 percent higher at $5,637.